 Define exception handling

-Not every alert indicates an error—some are legitimate exceptions.
+Not every alert indicates an error — some are legitimate exceptions.
 Define processes for reviewing and resolving alerts: who reviews, what documentation is needed for exceptions, how approvals are recorded.
 Good exception handling distinguishes genuine errors from explained variances.

 Integrate with workflows

 Automated checks should integrate with your approval and processing workflows.
 Alerts route to appropriate reviewers.
-Unresolved issues block progression to next stage.
+Unresolved issues block progression to the next stage.
 Approvals include confirmation that validations passed or exceptions were reviewed.
 This integration makes validation part of the process, not an afterthought.

 Integration with payroll systems